cyberluciferrr/cyberluciferrr/README.md

 👋 Hey there!
-I'm CyberLucifer, a Bachelor's student in Cyber Security.
+I'm Lucifer, a Bachelor's student in Cyber Security.
 I code whenever I can and dabble in various languages and web development.

 💻 Languages & Skills: